liyongqi67/MINDER/README.md

 Generative Retrieval for Conversational Question Answering.
 IPM 2023.
 (GCoQA) Learning to Rank in Generative Retrieval.
 AAAI 2024.
 (LTRGR)
 ```
 The code, data, and checkpoints of the above works are open-released.
-Please refer to the corresponding sections if you are interested: [MINDER] (#MINDER)
+Please refer to the corresponding sections if you are interested: [MINDER](#MINDER)
 # MINDER
 This is the official implementation for the paper "Multiview Identifiers Enhanced Generative Retrieval".
 The preprint version is released in [Arxiv](https://arxiv.org/abs/2305.16675).